The Amazing Mr. Blunden: Plot

 Jamie searches the graveyard, in the hope of finding nothing and being able to go back to help, knowing in advance that they will succeed.
 He and Lucy are shocked to find a gravestone marked with the names of both Sara and Georgie.
 The sexton explains that the two children died in a fire, whose anniversary turns out to be exactly a hundred years ago tomorrow.
 The children meet Mr Blunden who admits he has been tormented for over a hundred years because of the events but promises if they both help no harm will come to them.
 Lucy and Jamie drink the potion and travel back to 1818 in the hope of preventing the tragedy.
 There they meet Thomas the gardener who believes they are from America, and tells Lucy and Jamie that he wants to go there one day and make his fortune.
 Mr Blunden is visiting the house that night, but refuses to listen to Sara's pleas for help.

 That night the children are locked in a room above the library, and given a sleeping potion.
 Mr Wickens starts a fire in the library, trapping the children.
 Jamie helps Tom to save Sara, but when he tries to return for Georgie, he finds himself unable to get through the flames.
 Mr Blunden appears, and tells Jamie that they will go together, holding hands.
 Jamie is kept safe from the fire, but Mr Blunden suffers the pain that Jamie would have felt.
 Jamie and Mr Blunden save Georgie, with Blunden perishing in the fire as the staircase gives way, a serene smile on his face.
 The Wickens perish in the fire.
 Lucy and Jamie both return to 1918, but Jamie is unconscious and Lucy cannot tell their mother what has happened.

 At the graveyard, Lucy discovers that the children's gravestone has been replaced by another: that of Frederick Percival Blunden, the "Good Shepherd" who "died to save the children in his care".
 Jamie soon awakes and is overjoyed to hear that they have succeeded.
-Shortly after, the lawyer, Mr Clutterbuck (Graham Crowden), visits them and informs them that recently discovered documents show that Sara Latimer married Thomas and that their great-grandson was the late Mr. Allen.
+Shortly after, the lawyer, Mr Clutterbuck, visits them and informs them that recently discovered documents show that Sara Latimer married Thomas and that their great-grandson was the late Mr. Allen.
 This makes Jamie the rightful heir to the Langley Park.